Registration for fall is now available.

 The goal of our class program is to create a safe environment where children can develop strength, flexibility, and motor skills conducive to good physical fitness and gymnastics progress while also promoting positive self-esteem and having fun!

 Recreational classes for school-aged children.
 Students learn, improve, and progress through gymnastics skills and improve gross and fine motor ability using gymnastics equipment.
-1 hour $75/month
+1 hour $80/month

 Students learn, improve, and progress from basic to advanced tumbling skills.
 Great class for cheerleaders!
-1 hour $75/month
+1 hour $80/month.
+Unfortunately, we are not holding any tumbling classes at this time.

 Supervised, unstructured use of the gymnastics equipment.
 Parent participatory for ages 4 and under.
-45 minutes $5/person/visit
+45 minutes $5/person/visit.
+Unfortunately, we are not holding Open Gyms at this time.

 Private and semi private lessons are available upon request with many of the Meridian staff members.
 Please call the gym for availability and specific pricing information.